visit-dav/visit/docs/SphynxDocs/StartupOptions/index.rst

                              the leading letter (A-E) indicating most to least recent.
 The clobber_vlogs flag causes VisIt to remove all debug logs and begin creating them anew.
-        -vtk-debug           Turn on debugging of vtk objects used in pipelines.
+        -vtk-debug           Turn on debugging of VTK objects used in pipelines.
         -pid                 Append process ids to the names of log files.
         -timing              Save timing data to files.
         -withhold-timing-output